republik/plattform/src/components/Colors/docs.md

 </Interaction.P>
 ```

-Even when a component forwards props to it's nativ element it might already have a different color rule which most likely has the same specificity.
+Even when a component forwards props to its nativ element it might already have a different color rule which most likely has the same specificity.

 Instead use a native `span` to set your color: